 “Next month President Obama will show his commitment to fighting climate change when he signs the Paris Climate Agreement, but the standards he is prepared to accept for carbon pollution from airplanes are embarrassingly low,” said Sarah Burt, Earthjustice’s legal expert on aircraft pollution.
 “There is an opportunity for Obama to continue his global leadership on climate change by advancing stronger protections.
 As the largest contributor to aircraft carbon pollution, the U.S. should lead the way to meaningful action on this source of emissions.”

-In February the International Civil Aviation Organization recommended weak international standards for airplane pollution that would barely alter the industry’s steeply-rising pollution curve.
+In February, the International Civil Aviation Organization recommended weak international standards for airplane pollution.
+It barely alters the industry’s steeply-rising pollution curve.
 These weak standards do not meet U.S. legal requirements, increasing pressure on the EPA to propose stronger rules.

-In 2010 the Center, Friends of the Earth and other environmental organizations represented by Earthjustice sued to force EPA to set standards on greenhouse gas pollution from aircraft.
-A judge quickly ruled that the EPA is required to address aircraft emissions under the Clean Air Act.
+Moreover, in 2010 the Center, Friends of the Earth, and other environmental organizations represented by Earthjustice sued to force EPA to set standards on greenhouse gas pollution from aircraft.
+Furthermore, a judge quickly ruled that the EPA is required to address aircraft emissions under the Clean Air Act.

-Airplanes could generate 43 gigatonnes of planet-warming pollution through 2050, consuming almost 5 percent of the world’s remaining carbon budget, according to a recent Center report.
+According to a recent Center report, airplanes could generate 43 gigatonnes of planet-warming pollution by 2050.
+Moreover, consuming almost 5 percent of the world’s remaining carbon budget.

-Dramatic aviation emission reductions are readily achievable, a recent International Council on Clean Transportation report shows.
-Despite the airline industry’s claim that fuel costs already forces it to operate as efficiently as possible, the report found a 26 percent gap between the most and least fuel-efficient airlines serving America’s domestic market.
+A recent International Council on Clean Transportation report shows that dramatic aviation emission reductions are readily achievable.
+The airline industry claim that fuel costs already force it to operate as efficiently as possible.
+However, the report found a 26 percent gap between the most and least fuel-efficient airlines serving America’s domestic market.

 Source: Friends of the Earth